IscMagdaleno/EngramaCore/README.md

 ## Documentation

-Para conocer más como funciona Engrama Core y Engrama Tools, sigue nuestro canal de YouTube donde se estarán subiendo tutoriales para sacar el máximo potencial de estas herramientas.
+Discover how Engrama Core and Engrama Tools work by following our YouTube channel.

-[Canal de Youtube](https://www.youtube.com/@EngramaDev)
+Watch our tutorials to make the most of these powerful tools [Canal de Youtube](https://www.youtube.com/@EngramaDev)

-## Características
+## Characteristics

 - Perform database queries efficiently
 - Integrate with APIs seamlessly